Students with Blood-Borne Diseases

 Reporting and Confidentiality

-Medical students or residents infected with HCV, HBV, or HIV have a professional responsibility to report their serostatus to a member of the Blood-Borne Infectious Disease Review Panel ("Review Panel") in the Medical School.
+Medical students or residents infected with HCV, HBV, or HIV have a professional responsibility to report their serostatus to the Medical School.
 Consistent with the self-reporting requirements imposed on physicians and other regulated healthcare workers under Minnesota law, Minn.
 Stat. Ăź 214, this reporting obligation shall be mandatory for students and residents infected with HIV or HBV.
 Failure to self-report is basis for disciplinary action by the Medical School.

 The clinical sites where students and residents train also may have reporting requirements depending on the procedures and activities to be performed by the medical student or resident.

 Students and residents who wish to perform exposure-prone invasive procedures at a clinical site as part of their education and training must comply with all review, disclosure and infection control requirements at that site.
 Another potential option that may preserve greater confidentiality for the student or resident is to restructure the clinical experience to avoid participation in any exposure-prone procedures.
-As outlined below, the Medical School Review Panel will work with the affected student or resident and the clinical site(s) to help shape the appropriate educational experience.
+The Medical School will work with the affected student or resident and the clinical site(s) to help shape the appropriate educational experience.

 Confidentiality of all information about HIV, HBV, or HCV status will be maintained pursuant to state and federal laws.
-The individuals who will be informed of the student's or resident's serostatus are members of the Review Panel, designated representative(s) of the clinical site to the extent required by the site's policies, and the Office of Disability Services if the student or resident requests accommodations.
+The individuals who will be informed of the student's or resident's serostatus are designated representative(s) of the Medical School, designated representative(s) of the clinical site to the extent required by the site's policies, and the Office of Disability Services if the student or resident requests accommodations.
 Faculty who are providing modifications in the student's or resident's educational program will be informed that the individual has a blood-borne infectious disease, but will not be notified of the particular disease.

-The Medical School recognizes that it is possible for an individual infected with HCV, HBV, and/or HIV to practice medicine, and to practice many specialties unimpeded by disease specific restrictions.
+The Medical School recognizes that individuals infected with HCV, HBV, and/or HIV are able to practice medicine, and to practice many specialties unimpeded by disease specific restrictions.
 Therefore the school will provide assistance to any student or resident infected with these diseases to complete their MD or residency program requirements subject to considerations that it deems in its best judgment are appropriate to the circumstances of each individual case.

 [Adopted by the Education Council on 12/21/99]